SanjeevKGupta/example/policy/README.md

 - https://www.ibm.com/docs/en/eam/4.5?topic=nodes-node-policy
 - https://www.ibm.com/docs/en/eam/4.5?topic=nodes-policy-properties-constraints

+## Service grouping - a related concept
+Services are the deployable units and policies manage their deployment on edge nodes.
+Though a typical and most granular use of the policy is to manage each service independently, tt's possible to group the services couple of ways.

+### 1. Peer service group
+Create a top level service and include each participating peer service in that group in the deployment section of the service-definition.
+Then have one deployment policy for the top level service.

+### 2. Dependednt service group
+Use required service syntax of the service-definition to group them as dependent service(s).
+Then have one deployment service for the top level service.

 ## Demo examples
 **Note:** In these examples all nodes are created as VMs in one data center.
 The node names such as node-Edge, node-Cloud, node-Azure and node-GCP, are chsoen to illustrate the concepts.
 Example uses two services as workload.